 The final section of this leg is up the Hoogekraal River which meanders through the most beautiful rural scenery on the Garden Route.
 The river is easy to follow, just make sure you do not take a right in the Karatara River which is on the right soon after you have left the Swartvlei.

 Arriving at the Hoogekraal low-water bridge I headed to shore at the right-hand corner.
 This was the only boat exit that required a little care as you came alongside the drift: it is a little tricky to get out here and it’s best to get your second to help you with your boat.

 Leg 5: MTB Hoogekraal to Old Drift

 The route now heads out of transition up the dirt road to where it meets the tar road and heads up a long hill to the intersection where you take a right onto the old George-Knysna road again just before it reaches Karatara.
-You pass Karatara on your left, and cycle through the Karatara Pass and the Homtini Pass which are both back on good dirt road.
+You pass Karatara on your left, and cycle through the Karatara Pass and the Homtini Pass which are both back on a good dirt road.

-After the reaching Rheenendal the road levels out a bit and is tarred before you finally head off the Rheenendal Road as the route takes a left onto Phantom Pass which then means a good dirt road all the way downhill to Old Drift, and T5.
+After reaching Rheenendal the road levels out a bit and is tarred before you finally head off the Rheenendal Road as the route takes a left onto Phantom Pass which then means a good dirt road all the way downhill to Old Drift and T5.
 There are some sharp bends and the road is not closed to traffic (I only passed one car).